Pacific sleeper shark: Vertical movements

+Seasonal movements

+The average depth for these sharks seems to vary depending on the season.
+One study found that Pacific sleeper sharks in the Bering Sea resided at a larger average depth in colder seasons than warmer seasons.
+From December to February, their average depths are from 473 to 540 meters.
+From May to July, their average depths are from 290 to 330 meters.
+This study did not find any seasonal changes in the horizontal displacement of Pacific sleeper sharks throughout the year.

 Biology

 Trophic ecology

 Pacific sleeper sharks are thought to be both predators and scavengers.
 They can glide through the water with little body movement and little hydrodynamic noise, making them successful stealth predators.
-They feed by means of suction and cutting of their prey, possessing large mouths that can essentially inhale prey, with their teeth cut up any pieces that are too large to swallow.
-They show a characteristic rolling motion of the head when feeding.
+They feed by means of suction and cutting of their prey, possessing large mouths that can essentially inhale prey, with their teeth cut up any pieces that are too large to swallow.They show a characteristic rolling motion of the head when feeding.
 Since they lack a nictitating membrane that other sharks have, they roll their eyes back in their sockets to protect them from thrashing prey.
+Predation on Pacific sleepers sharks by the offshore ecotype of killer whale has been documented in British Columbia.

+Diet and prey

+Pacific sleeper sharks are a generalist predator species.
+A recent study of Pacific Sleeper Shark diet revealed that their primary prey are teleosts and cephalopods.
+Fast-swimming fish are most commonly consumed, such as Pacific salmon and albacore tuna, but they are generalist and known to consume other organisms too.

+Diet of Pacific sleeper sharks is location dependent.
+In Northwest Pacific populations of this species, common prey found in the stomachs of these animals often includes chum salmon, walleye pollock, popeye grenadier (Coryphaenoides cinereus), giant grenadier (Albatrossia pectoralis), red squid (Berryteuthis magister), and Kamchatka flounders.
+In populations located in the Gulf of Alaska, prey discovered in the stomachs of these animals included walleye pollock, Giant Pacific octopus, arrowtooth flounder, and Pacific salmon.

-The diet of the Pacific sleeper shark seems to broaden as they increase in size.
+The diet of the Pacific sleeper shark also may differ as they increase in body size.
 For example, a 3.7-m female shark found off Trinidad, California, was found to have fed mostly on giant squid.
 Sleeper sharks found in Alaskan waters from 2 to 3 m seem to feed mostly on flounder, pollock, and cephalopods, while sleeper sharks 3.3 to 4.25 m long seem to consume teleosts and cephalopods, as well as marine mammals.
 A recent study in the Gulf of Alaska suggests that sleeper sharks may prey on juvenile Steller sea lions.
 Alaskan populations often feed on the giant Pacific octopus.
 These are also known to feed on bottom-dwelling fish, such as soles, flounders, Alaska pollock, rockfishes, along with shrimps, hermit crabs, and even marine snails.
 Larger Pacific sleeper sharks are also found to feed on fast-swimming prey, such as squids, Pacific salmon, and harbor porpoises.

-Sleeper sharks are preyed on by the offshore ecotype of killer whale off British Columbia.